Class Hierarchy Overview

-The diagram below contains an abbreviated class diagram of the class inheritance starting with RadObject and building to RadControl.
+The diagram below contains an abbreviated class diagram of the class inheritance starting with RadObject and building up to RadControl.
 RadProperty and RadPropertyMetaData are not shown.
-See also the Choosing an Ancestor Class topic for information about selecting an ancestor for your TPF based control.

-RadPropertyMetadata describes a property and de-couples the information about a property from the property itself.
+RadPropertyMetadata describes a property and separates the information about a property from the property itself.

 RadObject represents the base class for all RadElement objects and has the ability to store all property values in a single structure.